U.S. Route 101 in California: North Coast

 Arriving in Humboldt County, another narrow two-lane portion of US 101 bisects Richardson Grove State Park.
 Because of the narrow lanes and the redwood trees that tower over this segment of the highway, standard-sized trucks in compliance with the Surface Transportation Assistance Act (STAA) are prohibited through the park.
 Just after the park boundary, the highway switches to a short undivided freeway and then eventually a divided freeway just before reaching Garberville.
 North of Garberville, US 101 reverts to an undivided freeway, which continuing north by northwest, passes through the 53000 acre Humboldt Redwoods State Park, California's third largest State Park and the site of the largest remaining Redwood old growth forest in the world.
 A preserved portion of the original, bypassed highway route, known as the Avenue of the Giants for the huge, centuries-old redwood trees, parallels the highway for over 30 mi in southern Humboldt County.
 US 101 again switches to another stretch of divided freeway near the town Pepperwood before reverting to a short, 2-mile (3 km) expressway just north of Stafford.
 A short freeway then runs through Rio Dell before another short, 3-mile (5 km) expressway.

 Shortly before reaching the western terminus of SR 36, US 101 becomes a freeway again between Fortuna and Eureka.
 North of Humboldt Hill, the road enters the City of Eureka (a potential new freeway cutting through or bypass of the city was successfully blocked repeatedly).
-As the route traverses Eureka, the southern portion is known as "Broadway" and then as it bears east along Humboldt Bay, the Highway is aligned on a one-way couplet (4th and 5th streets).
+As the route traverses Eureka, the southern portion is known as "Broadway" and then as it bears east along Humboldt Bay, the highway is aligned on a one-way couplet (4th and 5th streets).
 5 mi later the highway leaves Eureka's northern city limit and continues north.
-The expressway style section between Eureka and Arcata, which is also a safety corridor, is named the "Michael J. Burns Freeway," in honor of the State Senator who was a proponent of California's Highways.
-The highway becomes an unobstructed freeway south of the center of Arcata.
+The expressway style section between Eureka and Arcata, which is also a safety corridor, is named the Michael J. Burns Freeway, in honor of the State Senator who was a proponent of California's highways.
+The route becomes an unobstructed freeway south of the center of Arcata.
 Proceeding north it passes the junction for SR 299 (also the western terminus for that route), in the Valley West (northernmost) part of the college town.